For Carers

 Lasting Power of Attorney & decision-making

-A registered Lasting Power of Attorney gives legal authority, but in practice that authority is not always clearly understood or respected.
+A registered Lasting Power of Attorney gives someone legal authority to act within the scope of the document.
+But in practice, that authority is not always understood, respected, or applied consistently.

 Capacity and authority are often treated as the same thing.
 They are not.